sutepu-chan/Greed-the-Resource-4-Infinity/README.md

-# Greed-the-Resource-4-Infinity
+# Introduction

-**Greed the Resource 4 - Infinity** aims to bring [SkyFactory 4](https://www.curseforge.com/minecraft/modpacks/skyfactory-4) and [FTB Infinity Evolved](https://www.curseforge.com/minecraft/modpacks/ftb-infinity-evolved) to Minecraft 1.16.5. <br>
+**Greed the Resource 4 - Infinity** aims to bring [SkyFactory 4](https://www.curseforge.com/minecraft/modpacks/skyfactory-4) and [FTB Infinity Evolved](https://www.curseforge.com/minecraft/modpacks/ftb-infinity-evolved) to Minecraft 1.16.5.
 Try to get the Ultimate Singularity and craft all the creative items.

 ## Special Features

 - **500+ hours** in development
 - Return of **Avaritia** and **EnderIO** items
 - Handy Picked mods for **Possibility of Automating** all the machines and crafting process